israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Besides the generic Error constructor, there are seven other core error constructors in JavaScript.
 For client-side exceptions, see Exception Handling Statements.

 EvalError
+    Creates an instance representing an error that occurs regarding the global function eval().

 ## Classes